 The treatment itself depends entirely on your cosmetic doctor, who should have experience treating your skin type before you let them anywhere near you.
 At ENRICH Clinic, our doctors look like you and know skin.

 Medicine, including dermatology, has historically been an overly white cis-hetero male pursuit; thus, research and experience in beautifying skin focused almost solely on white people, white women specifically.
 Thankfully, this is changing quickly.

-Increasing celebration of diversity and an increasing effort at dismantling the accepted beauty standards allows more people to enjoy the spoils of cosmetic dermatology’s many significant innovations and advancements.
+Increasing celebration of diversity and an increasing effort at dismantling the accepted beauty standards allow more people to enjoy the spoils of cosmetic dermatology’s many significant innovations and advancements.

-Low-risk, high-reward cosmetic treatments such as anti-wrinkle injections and dermal fillers are much safer and more accessible than they used to be – think back to the 70s and 80s and all the botch jobs we saw in celebrities.
-We just don’t see that anymore because we have dramatically improved ingredients and techniques to the point where it can now seem like some of our favourite celebs never age.
-Madonna, here’s looking at you!
+Cosmetic treatments such as anti-wrinkle injections and dermal fillers have had much more research, resulting in more accessibility than they used to be – think back to the 70s and 80s and all the botched jobs we saw in celebrities.
+We don’t see much of that anymore because we have improved ingredients and techniques.
+This, coupled with the ” natural look ” trend, where it’s better not to ” overdo” such treatments, has led to better patient decisions & outcomes.

 Understanding skin colour

 Research explains the four main elements that make up skin colour.
 Caucasian skin’s pinkish colour comes from haemoglobin and oxyhaemoglobin, which absorb specific wavelengths of light and reflects to the human eye as reddish.

 Melanin is responsible for brown and black skin tones, while carotenes create yellow-orange pigmentation.
 Other hues are due to combinations of all four elements, so there is considerable variation in skin tone across populations – even within the same genetic (ethnic or racial) group.